fahadalisidd/Netflix-clone-1/README.md

 # Netflix-clone-1
-Its a netflix clone that i made just after learning html ans css ,its not accurate
+Its a simple netflix clone
+Its not very accurate and has losts of colors mistaken Its the first project that I made after learning html ans css